mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 #.
 Click *Enable* and choose the appropriate mapping from the *presets* combobox
 #.
 Click OK and Mixxx can now be controlled by your controller(s).

-Mixxx can use any MIDI controller that is recognized by your OS (some may require drivers,) as long as there is a MIDI mapping file to tell Mixxx how to understand it.
+Mixxx can use any MIDI controller that is recognized by your :term:`OS <operating system>` (some may require drivers), as long as there is a MIDI mapping file to tell Mixxx how to understand it.
 Mixxx comes bundled with a number of mappings for the devices listed below.